 More on this topic: Tax-Efficient Withdrawals: How You Take Money in Retirement Matters More Than You Think

-Many retirees plan based on average life expectancy, but about half of people might live longer than average.
+If you plan based only on average life expectancy, you may be underestimating your retirement timeline.
+About half of people might live longer than average.
 With improved healthcare and lifestyle habits, it’s not uncommon to live well into your 90s.
 Planning for only 20 years of retirement income may leave you short if your retirement lasts 30 years or more.

-Longevity risk, the chance of outliving your money, is one of the most significant yet overlooked threats to retirement security.
-It’s especially problematic if spending is too high early on, investment returns are lower than expected, or healthcare costs rise significantly later in life.
+Longevity risk, the chance of outliving your money, is one of the most significant yet overlooked threats to your retirement security.
+It’s especially problematic if your spending is too high early on, your investment returns are lower than expected, or your healthcare costs rise significantly later in life.

 Tip: It may be prudent to account for the possibility of living into your 90s or beyond.
 Your retirement strategy should support 30+ years of income, account for inflation and healthcare costs, and adapt as your needs evolve.

-Retirement decisions are complex, and working with an professional may provide perspective and support.
-Fiduciary advisors are legally obligated to act in a client’s best interest under the Investment Advisers Act of 1940.
+Retirement decisions are complex, and working with a professional may provide you with perspective and support.
+Fiduciary advisors are legally obligated to act in your best interest under the Investment Advisers Act of 1940.

-Rather than focusing on products or transactions, a fiduciary takes a holistic view of your financial life; covering retirement income, tax strategy, healthcare planning, and estate considerations.
+Rather than focusing on products or transactions, a fiduciary takes a holistic view of your financial life: covering your retirement income, tax strategy, healthcare planning, and estate considerations.

 Tip: Look for an fiduciary, fee-only advisor who can serve as a long-term planning partner and may provide structured guidance and help you make informed decisions.